 Safe, Comfortable Tooth Extractions

 In most cases, the Smile Specialties team will work hard to help patients preserve their healthy, natural teeth.
-However, there are situations where tooth extraction is your best option.
-When tooth extraction is unavoidable, Jennifer A. Reed, DDS and her Lincoln dental team are happy to offer safe and comfortable tooth removal services.
-With years of training and experience, Dr. Reed is able to perform effect tooth extraction to help patients maintain their healthiest smiles.
-Call our team to find out more about tooth extractions or to schedule a consultation with our Lincoln dentist today.
+However, there are situations where keeping your tooth may not be a viable option for protecting your oral health.
+If this is the case, Dr. Reed and her Lincoln dental team are happy to offer safe and comfortable tooth extractions, that way patients can maintain their healthiest smiles.
+Call our team to find out more about this procedure or to schedule a consultation with our Lincoln dentist today.

 We will do our best to help you keep your natural teeth for life, but we may recommend tooth extraction in the following situations: